About Me

 |

-My name is Briley Lewis, and I'm a NSF fellow and 6th year graduate student (now, PhD candidate!) at the University of California, Los Angeles studying Astronomy & Astrophysics, soon to be graduating in June 2024.
+My name is Briley Lewis, and I'm an NSF Astronomy & Astrophysics Postdoctoral Fellow at UCSB.
+I was previously an NSF GRFP fellow and graduate student at UCLA studying Astronomy & Astrophysics (graduated September 2024).
 I grew up in Southern California, and am the first in my family to go for a PhD.

 Proudly powered by Weebly